Meet the Psychology Internship Faculty

 Supervising Faculty Members

-Bianca Brooks, PhD is a licensed clinical psychologist and part of the assessment and diagnosis team at Marcus Autism Center.
+Bianca Brooks, PhD, ABPP is a licensed clinical psychologist and part of the assessment and diagnosis team at Marcus Autism Center.
 Dr. Brooks completed her doctorate in clinical psychology at Georgia State University, where she studied ways to facilitate access to early intervention after diagnosis of autism spectrum disorder (ASD).
 She continued her passion for serving underserved communities and reducing disparities in mental healthcare access by completing an internship at Memphis Veteran’s Affairs Medical Center.
 She returned to Atlanta for her postdoctoral fellowship at Emory University School of Medicine and assisted with diagnostic services at Marcus Autism Center.
 In her current position, Dr. Brooks conducts diagnostic assessments of young children.
 She values exploring innovative techniques to reduce racial and ethnic disparities in accessing early intervention services for families.

 Deva Carrion, PhD, BCBA-D earned her doctorate in school psychology from the University of Iowa.
 She completed her pre-doctoral internship at Munroe-Meyer Institute and her postdoctoral experience at Marcus Autism Center.
 She is a licensed psychologist and doctorate-level, board-certified behavior analyst (BCBA-D).
 Dr. Carrion has more than 10 years of experience working with children with autism spectrum disorder (ASD) and related developmental disabilities, particularly with individuals displaying challenging behaviors.
 She joined Marcus Autism Center in July 2018 in the School Consultation Program.
 She works with school districts as a behavioral consultant and trainer.
 She is responsible for providing direct behavioral consultation to school districts across Georgia, training teachers and paraprofessionals in principles of applied behavior analysis (ABA), behavior management, developing individual education plan (IEP) goals and general classroom management strategies.
 Dr. Carrion’s research interests include assessment and treatment of challenging behavior in the school setting and training school-based professionals to conduct empirically based assessments and develop evidence-based treatments.